What Is A Cash Buyout Offer?

 "What would this home actually sell for on the open market, and why isn't that the path we're taking?"

-A buyout company isn't a scam by default, and it isn't a shortcut everyone should avoid.
-It's a trade: money for speed and certainty.
-In the right situation — a home a bank won't finance, an estate that needs to close cleanly, a timeline that genuinely can't bend — that trade can be the right call.
-Outside of those situations, the discount is usually larger than it needs to be, and the only way to know for sure is to get the real number first.
+A cash buyout offer is a trade: money for speed and certainty.
+In the right situation, a home that a bank won't finance, an estate that needs to close cleanly, a timeline that genuinely can't bend, that trade can be the right call.
+Outside of those situations, the discount is usually larger than it needs to be, and the only way to know for sure is to get the real numbers first.
+A straightforward CMA from Jenn costs you nothing and gives you the accurate data to compare listing on the market or taking a quick sale offer.
+Unfortunately, there are companies that are not reputable, so caution is advised.
+A real estate agent or attorney can help you make the right decision.